 In a way not understood by many in the West, religion remains a prominent fact of daily life in the modern Middle East.
 At the heart of many of the region’s conflicts is the friction within Islam between Sunnis and Shias.
 This friction dates back to the death of the Prophet Muhammad in 632 AD.2 Sunni Muslims, who form the majority of the world’s Muslim population, hold power in most of the Arab countries in the Middle East.

-Viewing the current instability in the Middle East through the lens of a Sunni–Shia conflict, however, does not show the full picture.
-The cultural and historical division between Persians and Arabs has reinforced the Sunni–Shia split.
+Viewing the Middle East’s current instability through the lens of a Sunni–Shia conflict, however, does not show the full picture.
+The cultural and historical division between Arabs and Persians has reinforced the Sunni–Shia split.
 The mutual distrust of many Arab/Sunni powers and the Persian/Shia power (Iran), compounded by clashing national and ideological interests, has fueled instability, including in Bahrain, Iraq, Lebanon, Syria, and Yemen.
-Sunni extremist organizations such as al-Qaeda and the Islamic State have exploited sectarian and ethnic tensions to gain support by posing as champions of Sunni Arabs against Iran, Syria’s Alawite-dominated regime, and other non-Sunni governments and movements.
+Sunni extremist organizations such as al-Qaeda and the Islamic State (IS) have exploited sectarian and ethnic tensions to gain support by posing as champions of Sunni Arabs, Syria’s Alawite-dominated regime, and other non-Sunni governments and movements.

 Current regional demographic trends also are destabilizing factors.
 The Middle East contains one of the world’s youngest and fastest-growing populations.
 In most of the West, this would be viewed as an advantage, but not in the Middle East.
 Known as “youth bulges,” these demographic tsunamis have overwhelmed the inadequate political, economic, and educational infrastructures in many countries, and the lack of access to education, jobs, and meaningful political participation fuels discontent.
 Because more than 60 percent of the region’s inhabitants are less than 25 years old, this demographic bulge will continue to have a substantial effect on political stability across the region.

 The Middle East contains more than half of the world’s oil reserves and is the world’s chief oil-exporting region.
-As the world’s biggest oil consumer, the U.S. has a vested interest in maintaining the free flow of oil and gas from the region.
-This is true even though the U.S. actually imports relatively little of its oil from the Middle East.3 Oil is a fungible commodity, and the U.S. economy remains vulnerable to sudden spikes in world oil prices.
+As the world’s biggest oil consumer, the U.S. has a vested interest in maintaining the free flow of oil and gas from the region, even though the U.S. actually imports relatively little of its oil from the Middle East.3 Oil is a fungible commodity, and the U.S. economy remains vulnerable to sudden spikes in world oil prices.

 Because many U.S. allies depend on Middle East oil and gas, there is also a second-order effect for the U.S. if supply from the Middle East is reduced or compromised.
-For example, Japan (the world’s third largest economy) is the world’s largest liquefied natural gas (LNG) importer, accounting for 32 percent of the global market share of LNG demand.4 Qatar is the second largest supplier of LNG to Japan.
-In 2016, another U.S. ally in Asia—South Korea, the world’s 15th largest economy5—depended on the Middle East for 82 percent of its imports of crude oil.6 The U.S. itself might not be dependent on Middle East oil or LNG, but the economic consequences arising from a major disruption of supplies would ripple across the globe.
+For example, Japan (the world’s third largest economy) is the world’s largest liquefied natural gas (LNG) importer, accounting for 32 percent of the global market share of LNG demand.4 The U.S. itself might not be dependent on Middle East oil or LNG, but the economic consequences arising from a major disruption of supplies would ripple across the globe.

 Iran already looms large over weak and divided Arab rivals.
 Iraq and Syria have been destabilized by insurgencies and civil war and may never fully recover.
 Egypt is distracted by its own internal problems, economic imbalances, and the Islamist extremist insurgency in the Sinai Peninsula.
 Jordan has been inundated by a flood of Syrian refugees and is threatened by the spillover of Islamist extremist groups from Syria.
-Meanwhile, Tehran has continued to build up its missile arsenal (now the largest in the Middle East) and has increased its naval provocations in the Persian Gulf, intervened to prop up the Assad regime in Syria, and reinforced Shiite Islamist revolutionaries in Yemen and Bahrain.15
+Meanwhile, Tehran has continued to build up its missile arsenal (now the largest in the Middle East) and has intervened to prop up the Assad regime in Syria and reinforced Shiite Islamist revolutionaries in Yemen and Bahrain.10

-Arab–Israeli tensions are another source of instability.
-The repeated breakdown of Israeli–Palestinian peace negotiations and the rise of the Hamas regime in Gaza in a 2007 coup have created an even more antagonistic situation.
-Hamas, the Palestinian branch of the Muslim Brotherhood, seeks to transform the conflict from a national struggle over sovereignty and territory into a religious conflict in which compromise is denounced as blasphemy.
+Arab–Israeli tensions are another source of instability in the region.
+The repeated breakdown of Israeli–Palestinian peace negotiations has created an even more antagonistic situation.
+Hamas, the Palestinian branch of the Muslim Brotherhood that has controlled Gaza since 2007, seeks to transform the conflict from a national struggle over sovereignty and territory into a religious conflict in which compromise is denounced as blasphemy.
 Hamas invokes jihad in its struggle against Israel and seeks to destroy the Jewish state and replace it with an Islamic state.